-Multiple experiments were run with the Kiel-ORCA configuration to examine sensitivity to surface freshwater forcing in the high-latitude areas of the Atlantic and Arctic.
-The experiments were broadly split into three classes: (a) no restoring; (b) "weak" restoring of surface salinity corresponding to a piston velocity of 50 m/4 years; (c) "strong" restoring corresponding to 50 m/300days.
-Results are shown in Figure 27, with details of the restoring provided in the figure caption.
+were broadly split into three classes: (a) no restoring; (b) "weak" restoring of surface salinity corresponding to a piston velocity of 50 m/4 years; (c) "strong" restoring corresponding to 50 m/300 days.
+Results are shown in Fig. 27, with details of the restoring provided in the figure caption.

-With zero or weak restoring, Kiel-ORCA exhibits a rapid decline of the North Atlantic MOC during the first 100-200 years, without any signs of multidecadal oscillations seen in GFDL-A. Oscillations do appear, however, in the Drake passage transport (Figure 27b), with the oscillations emerging near the start of the simulations.
+With zero or weak restoring, Kiel-ORCA exhibits a rapid decline of the North Atlantic MOC during the first 100-200 years, without any signs of multi-decadal oscillations seen in GFDL-A. Oscillations do appear, however, in the Drake passage transport (Fig. 27b), with the oscillations emerging near the start of the simulations.
 Similar oscillations were common in earlier versions of NCAR-POP, but damped by changing model parameters rather than increasing salinity restoring.
-Further oscillations are exhibited in the ORCA simulations in the northward transport of Antarctic Bottom Water (AABW) in the abyssal cell of the Southern Ocean (Figure 27c), with the maxima (minima) in abyssal cell transport closely corresponding to maxima (minima) in the ACC.
+Further oscillations are exhibited in the ORCA simulations in the northward transport of Antarctic Bottom Water (AABW) in the abyssal cell of the Southern Ocean (Fig. 27c), with the maxima (minima) in abyssal cell transport closely corresponding to maxima (minima) in the ACC.
 Causal relations between the strength of bottom water formation and ACC-transport has been discussed by Timmermannn et al. (2005) based on experimentation with a previous version of the Kiel-ORCA model.

-None of the Kiel-ORCA experiments realized a MOC transport larger than 15Sv, with most showing much smaller values.
-Hydrographic properties of the overflow waters spilling across the Greenland-Iceland sill indicate that MOC evolution is closely tied to drift in the overflow density (Figure 27d), defined as the maximum density over the Denmark Strait sill before entrainment (see ?Latif et al., 2006,
+None of the Kiel-ORCA experiments realized a MOC transport larger than 15 Sv, with most showing much smaller values.
+Hydrographic properties of the overflow waters spilling across the Greenland-Iceland sill indicate that MOC evolution is closely tied to drift in the overflow density (Fig. 27d), defined as the maximum density over the Denmark Strait sill before entrainment (see (Schweckendiek and Willebrand, 2005; Latif et al., 2006) for similar analyses).
+Due to progressive freshening (not shown), all Kiel-ORCA cases drift from the observed climatological outflow density (of about 28.0).
+A drift in simulated Arctic Ocean salinities may be caused by: